alttch/bma-info/roboplc/config.rst

 RoboPLC Manager
 ===============

-RoboPLC manager is a server which provides a convenient way to manage RoboPLC programs, monitor their states as well as the overall system state.
+RoboPLC Manager is a server which provides a convenient way to manage RoboPLC programs, monitor their states as well as the overall system state.

 Installation
 ------------

-Before installing RoboPLC manager, read :doc:`manager_license`.
+Before installing RoboPLC Manager, read :doc:`manager_license`.

-RoboPLC manager is compatible with Debian, Ubuntu, Raspbian and other Debian-based Linux distributions.
+RoboPLC Manager is compatible with Debian, Ubuntu, Raspbian and other Debian-based Linux distributions.
 Binaries are available for 64-bit x86 and 64-bit ARM architectures.

-To install RoboPLC manager, add the repository and install the package:
+To install RoboPLC Manager, add the repository and install the package:

 .. code:: shell